rajankpaul/docs/research/mixil/soilscape/index.md

 * connect XBee modem to LCLB and connect antenna to modem
 * connect raspberry pi to bottom connector on LCLB
 * connect ribbon cable between LCLB and LCPB
+* connect 12V power supply or battery to LCPB CN4 using 2EDGK connector

 ### End Device
 * connect batteries, taking care to make sure positive is on the outside and negative is on the inside